aosus/askaosus/README.md

-# Matrix Discourse Bot
+# Matrix Askaosus Bot

-A Python Matrix bot that searches Discourse forums to answer questions with intelligent context handling.
+Askaosus is A Python Matrix bot that searches a Discourse forum to answer questions with intelligent context handling.

 ## Features